elliottserna/econometrics/content/regression/LR-Overview.md

 Linear regression serves as a tool for understanding how changes in independent variables affect the dependent variable.
 It provides insights into the nature of relationships within data.

-Both regression and correlation assess the relationship between variables, telling us how they move together, but they differ fundamentally:
+Both regression and correlation assess the relationship between variables, telling us how they move together.
+However, they differ fundamentally:

 - **Correlation** quantifies the strength and direction of a linear relationship between two variables, but it does not account for the causal direction or the influence of other variables.
 - **Regression** not only quantifies the relationship but also allows for predictions of the dependent variable based on the independent variables.